 - 2012: $135,000 Settlement.
 Plaintiff was traveling northbound on Kays Mill Road in Baltimore County.
 He stops at a stop sign but is rear-ended by the Defendant.
 Plaintiff underwent a C5-6 cervical spine fusion.
 The big issue in the case was the fact that the client was disabled with prior similar injuries and had three recent traffic accidents.
 Also, there is only $1,200 in property damage to plaintiff's vehicle.
 Still, Erie sought fit to settle the case for $135,000.
 Our law firm handled this case.

 - 2012, Maryland: $36,500 Verdict.
-Plaintiff and his passenger are approaching intersection at Raphael Road and Mt.
+Plaintiff and his passenger are approaching the intersection at Raphael Road and Mt.
 Vista Drive when defendant driver speeds through a stop sign and runs into them.
 Both the plaintiff and his passenger receive injuries and sue the defendant driver and the car’s owner.
-Later, the plaintiff’s insurance carrier, Erie, is sued for breach of contract when they fail to honor plaintiff’s underinsured claim.
+Later, the plaintiff’s insurance carrier, Erie is sued for breach of contract when they fail to honor plaintiff’s underinsured claim.
 Plaintiff contends that defendant driver was negligent by failing to drive at a safe speed and for ignoring the stop sign and right of way.
 Defendants claim that plaintiff may have contributed to the crash by illegally heading through the intersection.
-The case is transferred from a Baltimore City court to a Baltimore County court, and a jury awards a verdict against the driver and Erie, granting $36,500 in total damages.
+The case is transferred from a Baltimore City Circuit Court to a Baltimore County court, and a jury awards a verdict against the driver and Erie, granting $36,500 in total damages.

 - 2012: $35,000 Settlement.
 Plaintiff is driving down New Design Road in Frederick.
 The defendant runs a stop sign and broadsides him.
-The plaintiff's car has little damage but his doctor told us before we filed suit - and before his deposition - that his disc injuries were related to the car crash.
-At the doctor's deposition, he flips in pretty much Perry Mason fashion, and refuses to testify that the accident caused the plaintiff's injuries.
+The plaintiff's car has little damage, but his doctor told us before we filed suit - and before his deposition - that his disc injuries were related to the car crash.
+At the doctor's deposition, he flips in pretty much Perry Mason fashion and refuses to testify that the accident caused the plaintiff's injuries.
 The case settled shortly after that for obviously a lot less than we would have liked (our firm handled the case).

 - 2011: Auto Accident Settlement of $300,000.
 A young woman is driving through Hagerstown when she is cut off by another woman.
 She was taken to Maryland Shock Trauma and diagnosed with spinal cord injuries.
 Erie tendered the policy limits in the case of $300,000.
 Our law firm handled the case.
 The woman had hundreds of thousands of dollars in medical liens but, thankfully, we negotiated these liens to pennies on the dollar and the plaintiff got a good recovery (although she would have got a great deal more if the policy had been larger than $300,000).